-Earlier this year (2021 Q2), Praecipio Consulting conducted its State of Service Management Survey, which involved surveying respondents from various departments and who work with organizations of different sizes across various industries.
-You can watch our webinar and download the entire report filled with data-driven insights about how diverse teams-from Legal, HR, Marketing, and beyond-are adopting Service Management principles to address business challenges and improve ways of working.
+In 2021, Praecipio conducted a State of Service Management Survey, which involved surveying respondents from various departments and who work with organizations of different sizes across various industries.
+You can watch our webinar and download the entire report filled with data-driven insights about how diverse teams – from Legal, HR, Marketing and beyond – are adopting Service Management principles to address business challenges and improve ways of working.

-One of the takeaways we learned from the survey was that the Continual Improvement practice is vastly underused.
+One of the takeaways from the survey was that the Continual Improvement practice is vastly underused.

 Which Service Management processes and practices are being applied to departments outside of IT?